 Proposal for a literary walking route in Classic Weimar

-I visited Weimar in September 2017 as part of European Heritage Volunteers program.
-As I was getting ready for the trip, what came to my mind was the literary giants one would normally associate with.
+I visited Weimar in September 2017 as part of European Heritage Volunteers Program.
+As I was getting ready for the trip, what came to my mind was the literary giants one would typically associate with.
 So, I re-read a biography of Goethe and a had a look at Wilhelm Tell.

 I had one day to myself that with an inspiration, wished to come up with a literary walking route in Classic Weimar.
 Could this be an added value of heritage to Weimar’s appeal?
 The cultural richness of the city amazed me with every step I took between monuments.